RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 2. Taking a snapshot of phagenome or virome in human gut is a taxonomically difficult job.
 Sequencing reads show that 85%-99% of viruies are novel without any classification and host information.
 - **Huge VARIATION**: The interpersonal variations are dramatic that very few viruses shared between unrelated individuals.
-- **High STABILITY**: longitudinal metagenomics data showed that 80% virual clusters (grouped by 90% identity 90% sequence identity over 90% of contig length) is still present even after 2.5 years.
+- **High STABILITY**: longitudinal metagenomics data showed that 80% of viral clusters (grouped by 90% identity and 90% sequence identity over 90% of contig length) are still present even after 2.5 years.

 3. A large fraction of the gut virome is composed of virulent or lytic phage.
-So, the stability is not majorly due to integrated viral genome.
+So, the stability is not majorly due to the integrated viral genome.
 4. Phage might play a minor role in serving as a vehicle in HGT.
-For instance, ARGs (antibiotic resistant genes) are rarely found in the phagenome.
+For instance, ARGs (antibiotic-resistant genes) are rarely found in the phagenome.

 ## Are phages inserted into bacterial genome randomly?
 Do they have a preferred insertion site?